 While these searches won't result in exclusively Florida publications, they will give you a significant number of local results, providing a solid foundation for your media lists.

-Although these searches seem to contradict my advice against being too broad, adding the location helps to narrow things down.
 Using a shorter time period than the default 1 year, such as 6 or 3 months, can also be helpful to reduce the chances of your search being dominated by large, national news sites.

 If a particular news story related to your topic appears repeatedly, use it for a more focused search.